NiantongDong/Digital_Wallet/README.md

 The purpose of this project is to design a digital wallet to secure crypto transaction.
 A example from the market is [Ledger](https://www.ledger.com/).
 We are using FRDM to develop this device through this semester.
 This repo will be updated regularly to keep track the progress.

+To test, please download the above folder and open the project in MCUXpresso.

 ## Team Member

 - Benjamin Kuter